shenyangHuang/TGB/README.md

 ### Annoucements

-**Please update to version `0.8.0`**
+**Excited to annouce that TGB has been accepted to NeurIPS 2023 Datasets and Benchmarks Track!**

-#### version `0.8.0`
+Thanks to everyone for your help in improving TGB! we will continue to improve TGB based on your feedback and suggestions.

-fixing metric computation issue in node property prediction task, `tgbn` leaderboards results are updated to reflect the changes.
+**Please update to version `0.9.0`**

-Please refer to `examples/nodeproppred/` example folders to how to compute the metric correctly.
-No changes for `linkproppred` datasets.
+#### version `0.9.0`

-#### version `0.7.5`
+Added the large `tgbn-token` dataset with 72 million edges to the `nodeproppred` dataset.

-the negative samples for the `tgbl-wiki` and `tgbl-review` dataset has been updated and redownload of the dataset would be needed (will be prompted automatically in this version when you use the dataloader)
+fixed errors in `tgbl-coin` and `tgbl-flight` where a small set of edges are not sorted chronologically.
+Please update your dataset version for them to version 2 (will be promted in terminal).

 ### Pip Install

-You can install TGB via [pip](https://pypi.org/project/py-tgb/)
+You can install TGB via [pip](https://pypi.org/project/py-tgb/). **Requires python >= 3.9**
 ```
 pip install py-tgb
 ```